PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 - Hash-chain continuity is maintained
 - Integrity state is formally sealed

-The system guarantees **process-level determinism**, not only data-level versioning.
+The system guarantees **process-level determinism**, not only data-level reproducibility.

 ---

 ## Executive Positioning

-Panorama Engine is a deterministic analytical infrastructure designed for environments where **financial market analysis contributes to decision processes that must remain demonstrable and auditable**.
+Panorama Engine is designed for environments where **financial market analysis contributes to decision processes that must remain demonstrable and auditable**.

 It is intended for governance-oriented contexts where demonstrability is as important as analytical correctness.
-- formally reconstructible
-- structurally verifiable
-- auditable over time

-It is intended for governance-oriented contexts where **demonstrability is as important as analytical correctness**.

-Most modern analytical systems focus on generating outputs and adapting performance.
+Most analytical infrastructures focus primarily on generating outputs and improving performance.

-Panorama Engine focuses on **structural demonstrability**.
+Panorama Engine focuses instead on **structural demonstrability of analytical processes**.

 It addresses a specific institutional question:

-> Can we demonstrate, step by step, why this decision was made?
+> Can we demonstrate, step by step, why this analytical decision was produced?

 In regulated or high-accountability environments, output correctness alone is insufficient.
-The decision process itself must remain demonstrable.
+The analytical process itself must remain demonstrable.

 ---